mortenjc/Q1/docs/source/index.rst

 Documentation for the efforts of running the Q1-Lite z80 based software from ROMs.

+Quite a lot of progress since the beginning on 2024 07 03: Keyboard input, display output, disk io.
+Can run the microcode programs into which PL/1 was compiled.
+Almost have a working file system.

 .. figure:: images/Q1lite.png
   :width: 800
   :align: center